Just recently I got a few emails asking me where do I stand on religion or if I’m an atheist; well here it is:

 It is not natural or healthy to not ever give yourself permission to feel negative emotions.
 If those who hide behind smiles while being vindictive to others actually allowed themselves to feel the anger in a healthy way, chances are they would surpass and integrate those emotions while being able to recognize their own shortcomings instead of going around hurting others while covering their deeds under the guise of a religious name.
 Then they would spend more energy on fixing that within them that needs fixing or improving vs going around protecting an image while quietly taking “vengeance” in their own hands.
 It’s time to recognize that vindictiveness isn’t the same as standing up for one self and those who promote such behavior or condone it are in as much need of help as the person who commits the action.

+We are all human; it’s time to start accepting our humanity and by doing so embracing our divinity while understanding that none of us are perfect.
+Being divine isn’t to be perfect, to be divine is to have the power to transform your life.
 I find it very beautiful indeed to see more and more people willing to openly accept their imperfections, drop all pretenses and work on that which needs to be healed and/or developed.

-Finally let me just say that I often come across a quote which I tend to discuss with my daughters as I personally believe it states well how things should be: “Love should be our Religion, Humanity should be our race”.
+Finally let me just say that I often come across a quote which I tend to discuss with my daughters as I personally believe it states well how things should be “Love should be our Religion, Humanity should be our race”.

 It is indeed a beautiful quote, we are not there yet but if we all saw through those eyes, imagine where we would be.